peteroupc/peteroupc.github.io/random.md

 <a id=Motivation></a>
 ## Motivation

-In this document, I made the distinction between _statistical-random_ and _cryptographic-random_ generators because that is how programming languages often present random number generators &mdash; they usually offer a general-purpose RNG (such as C's `rand` or Java's `java.util.Random`) and sometimes an RNG intended for information security purposes (such as `java.security.SecureRandom`).
+In this document, I made the distinction between _statistical_ and _cryptographic_ RNGs because that is how programming languages often present random number generators &mdash; they usually offer a general-purpose RNG (such as C's `rand` or Java's `java.util.Random`) and sometimes an RNG intended for information security purposes (such as `java.security.SecureRandom`).

 What has motivated me to write a more rigorous definition of random number generators is the fact that many applications still use weak RNGs.
 In my opinion, this is largely because most popular programming languages today&mdash;
 - specify few and weak requirements on RNGs (such as [**C's `rand`**](http://en.cppreference.com/w/cpp/numeric/random/rand)),